-Beauty Industry… Understanding Gen Z
+The Beauty Industry… Understanding Gen Z

-The industry is rapidly changing – there is an increasing demand for anti-aging products, there are more and more people that are chemical conscious and who only want organic or natural products and finally, competition is higher than ever with the sheer volume of beauty products that are available on the market today; it’s a multibillion-dollar industry.
+There is an increasing demand for anti-aging products, there are more and more people that are chemical conscious and who only want organic or natural products and finally, competition is higher than ever with the sheer volume of beauty products that are available on the market today; it’s a multibillion-dollar industry.

-Considering that and the fact that ad spend on digital will outspend television in 2017, it’s important that the beauty and cosmetic industry is reaching the right audience and knows who to target and how.
+Considering that and the fact that ad-spend on digital will outspend television in 2017, it’s important that the beauty and cosmetic industry is reaching the right audience and knows who to target and how.
 Millennials and Gen Z are different and need to be understood differently.
 By 2020, 40% of consumers are going to be Generation Z. So now we must understand the complexities and differences between Gen Z and their older relative Millennials.

-To find out more about Provoke Insights, sign up for our newsletters here!
+Sign up for our newsletters here!